Robert Solomon

 Artist Statement

-My artistic painting practice is rooted in process, materiality, and experimentation, and my paintings often cross the boundaries into (or spring out of) printmaking and photography methods.
+My artistic painting practice is rooted in process, materiality, and experimentation, and my paintings often cross the boundaries into (or spring out of) printmaking and photographic methods.
 Over the years, I have found that while my interests and influences remain relatively consistent, it is the means through which my materials (such as but not limited to: water based emulsions, pigment, dye, modified plaster, stain, rope) function – both singularly and together – that keeps my work in a constant state of flux and evolution, which I find to be lively, freeing, and guided by intuition.
 Materiality guides me consciously, while my interests guide me subconsciously.

 Landscape, architecture, calligraphy, and pattern making are examples of influences which cause my paintings to oscillate between the organic and geometric.
 These dichotomies are the most consistent aspects of my work over time, but I don’t pursue them consciously.
 Instead, as I work, I experiment with materials both new and old to my process, creating rules which I inevitably break due to the nature of my materials.
 My recent work is gestural with the barest of preconceived subject matter.
 The diptych paintings use a format that encourages a heightened awareness of orientation and movement: the right and left sections must somehow be reconciled to my physical handedness.
 I believe technique is important but a secondary concern to the finished work, much like a director not getting in the way of the narrative, allowing the visual experience to be completed in the mind of the viewer.